Why Would a Product Implement Blackboard SSO?

-By implementing Blackboard SSO, developers let school IT admins to manage accounts and passwords through Blackboard rather than the product.
-Developers don't have to build or manage a database containing sensitive passwords.
-Since these IT admins are responsible for managing Blackboard passwords, developers won't receive as many support tickets from teachers and students who are having trouble figuring out how to sign in.
+By implementing Blackboard SSO, you allow admins at the schools you work with to manage accounts and passwords through Blackboard rather than your platform.
+This means you don't have to build or manage a database containing sensitive passwords.
+Since tech admins are responsible for managing Blackboard passwords, you won't receive as many support tickets from teachers and students who are having trouble figuring out how to sign in.

-By building SSO solutions into products, developers will also be able to build deeper integrations like syncing courses and sending grades to the Blackboard gradebook.
+By building SSO solutions into your platform, you'll also be able to build deeper integrations like syncing courses and sending grades to the Blackboard gradebook.
+In fact, once a user is signed in with Blackboard, you can build upon almost any functionality that their account has access to.

-What to Know When Starting to Implement Blackboard SSO
+What to Know When Getting Started With Implementing Blackboard SSO

 Blackboard (the company) requires edtech developers who are interested in implementing SSO (or developing any integration with Blackboard) to register for a Blackboard developer account.
-Registration is required to develop either a REST API application or LTI tool.
+Registration is required if you are developing either a REST API application or LTI tool.

-It is free to register for an account but there may be costs associated with deploying the integration once the integration has reach a certain scale.
+It is free to register for an account but there may be costs associated with deploying your integration once you reach a certain scale.
 Deploying an LTI application is typically free.

-After the user signed into Blackboard, they are redirected back to the product with a code that corresponds to user’s account.
-After exchanging this code, the product can ask Blackboard for more details about the user, such as their
+After the user has signed into Blackboard, they are redirected back to your website with a code that corresponds to their account.
+After exchanging this code, your website or app can ask Blackboard for more details about the user, such as their personal information, their course enrollments, or their homework assignments.

 Note that Blackboard requires users to log into the Blackboard environment specific to their school.
-The product’s "Sign In with Blackboard" button must direct the user to sign in at the user’s custom Blackboard domain (from the school).
+Your "Sign In with Blackboard" button must direct the user to sign in at their school's custom Blackboard domain.

 What are the challenges of SSO in Blackboard?

-Sometimes developers also try to assign a universal role to students, teachers, and administrators in their product based on the user’s role in the LMS.
+We also see many developers try to assign a universal role to students, teachers, and administrators in their app based on their role in the LMS.
 Many LMSs, including Blackboard, allows users to have multiple roles depending on the context.

-Furthermore, LTI integration can cause several headaches if the developer is not prepared.
-There are several versions of LTI and each LMS handles LTI integrations differently, even if they technically support the same specification.
-Just because there’s already an LTI app written for another LMS, like Moodle, it doesn't always mean the app is going to work the same way in Blackboard.
-Developers can also run into trouble if they are converting a mobile product into an LTI-accessible resource.
+Furthermore, LTI integration can cause several headaches if you're not prepared.
+There are several versions of LTI and each LMS handles LTI integrations differently, even if they technically support the same version.
+Just because you already wrote an LTI app for another LMS, like Moodle, doesn't always mean the app is going to work the same way in Blackboard.
+You can also run into trouble if you are converting a mobile app into an LTI-accessible resource.

 Additionally, Blackboard's implementation of OAuth 2 is somewhat non-standard.
 While it still technically follows the OAuth 2 specification, Blackboard's implementation has quirks that aren't generally present in other platforms that use OAuth 2.